 Make sure that the physical connection between the Cyclades-TS and the terminals is correct.
 A cross cable (not the modem cable provided with the product) should be used.
-Please see the Appendix B - Cabling, Hardware, and Electrical Specifications for pin-out diagrams.
+Please see the Appendix B - Cabling, Hardware, Appendix B - Cabling, Hardware, <a href="Hardware